uidaholib/base-digital-collections-template/pages/about.md

 {% include feature/jumbotron.html objectid="crbp1040" %}

-{% include feature/nav-menu.html sections="About the Collection;Dams Depicted in the Collection;The Columbia Basin Project;Research Value" %}
+{% include feature/nav-menu.html sections="About the Collection;The Columbia Basin Project;Research Value" %}

 ## About the Collection